shanecoughlan/data-twist/README.md

 Data Twist
 ==========

-Experimental script to twist Open Data into new shapes
+An experimental script family to twist Open Data into new shapes.

 Copyright (c) 2013 Shane Coughlan and Kana Fukuma